TL;DR: Nootropics and the Flow State

 - Monotask: Silence notifications; full‑screen your tool; batch messages.

-- Optional stack: Caffeine + L‑theanine (focus); add L‑tyrosine if stressed; Rhodiola on fatigue‑heavy days.
+- Optimize your stack: Use Caffeine + L‑theanine for focus; add NALT if stressed; or Rhodiola on fatigue‑heavy days.

 - Warm‑up reps: 5 minutes of easy “starter” reps to lock in the sweet spot.